steelwheels/KiwiScript/KiwiLibrary/Document/Class/Operation.md

 |command    |Int      |Command to select object |

 ### `compile`
-Compile the source code and generate result into the context.
+Compile the source files and generate result into the context.
 ````
 operation.compile(program: String) -> Bool
 ````